 Three different cargo-bed lengths are offered: 5’8”, 6’6”, and 8’.
 And for the first time, Crew Cab models will be available with the longest 6’6” cargo box.
 GM has put a lot of effort into the pickup box design, adding a CornerStep bumper plus hand-grip pockets, both of which make climbing up to access cargo easier.
 A couple of particularly trick features are that the tailgate is now rotary damped, and LED lamps are tucked under the bed rails.

 Vinyl, cloth, and leather seats are all on offer, but in each case they've been upgraded, with higher-class cabin trims used throughout.
 Ride quality is much quieter, thanks to more sound-isolating materials in the floor and near the firewall.
 Crew Cab models’ rear doors are larger, for easier entry and exit, and the B-pillar has been moved forward, which helps get feet in more easily.
 Meanwhile, the rear doors on extended-cab versions now hinge from the front—offering entry and exit ease that’s close to that offered in former Crew Cab models.
 The front seatbacks are thinner, which adds about two inches of rear legroom and also eases entry and exit.
 For a more luxurious take--roughly equivalent to GMC's Denali line--there's the new High Country package for the 2014 Silverado.
 Bringing quality leather upholstery and wood trim, along with other upgrades, the High Country package gives the Silverado the premium feel its highest-end trucks have missed in previous generations.Safety-wise, the Silverado should provide much better occupant protection than the outgoing model, as the cab structure is all-new, with about two-thirds of it built from high-strength steels.
-The NHTSA says crew cabs earn its highest five-star rating overall, but the IIHS hasn't reported its full suite of crash-test scores yet.
+The NHTSA says crew cabs earn its highest five-star rating overall, and the IIHS has given the Silverado top 'good' ratings in all categories of testing so far (small overlap frontal results are yet to come).
 Standard equipment includes StabiliTrak with Trailer Sway Control, plus Hill Start Assist, as well as head-curtain side airbags with rollover protection.
 An available Lane Departure Warning system keeps the driver alert of lane drifts via a chime or optional Safety Alert Seat—much like what’s offered now on the Cadillac XTS and ATS sedans.
 Bigger spotter mirrors help with visibility in blind spots, while other safety features on offer include a camera-based Forward Collision Alert system. front and rear park assist, and a rear tailgate camera.